nicholaswilde/cook-docs/docs/usage.md

 `--template-files=./_templates.gotmpl --template-files=recipe.md.gotmpl` then
 the file is interpreted as being relative to the `recipe-search-root`.

-## :running: Running the Binary Directly
+## :runner: Running the Binary Directly

 To run and generate documentation into markdown files for all cooklang recipes within or recursively contained by a directory: